The Top Boron-Rich Food Sources

 The father of modern medicine, Hippocrates used olive oil to treat at least 60 conditions.
 Good on more than salads, olives are rich in antioxidants — including oleocanthal.
 This helps fight inflammation, which can wreak havoc in our bodies.
 Within a joint, it often wears down bone cartilage.

 Red Apples, 0.32 mg of Boron/ 100 g

 Turns out the adage “An apple a day…” might even protect your bones!
 High amounts of antioxidants, vitamin C, and other nutrients including boron are in the whole fruit (many are in or just under the skin).
 Experts say apples also benefit your lungs and cardiovascular system and lower the risk of asthma, stroke, cancer, and bone loss!

 Pears are noble warriors.
 Here’s why: if pears could talk, their battle cry would be “we fight against 3 C’s and a K!” (chronic disease, cancer, constipation, kidney stones).
 They’re high in boron, vitamins C + K, phytonutrients, and fiber.

 This delicious, versatile food is outstanding in many ways.
-Here’s one that’s of particular interest to us: Just one cup of broccoli contains 175 mg of calcium and is high in antioxidants.
-As good raw, as it is cooked, this superfood helps build bones and fight cancer.
+Here’s one that’s of particular interest to us: Broccoli is chock-full of calcium and is high in antioxidants.
+As good raw, as it is cooked, this superfood helps build bones and may help fight cancer.

 A frosty glass of freshly squeezed OJ tastes sensational!
 But knowing what vitamins and minerals you’ll get is the best part.
 Vitamin C builds collagen, which in turn builds connective tissues and strong bones.
 What’s more, one of the bioflavonoids in orange peel extract is known to be anti-inflammatory.